akhi1120/AI-Product-Transparency-Engine-/README.md

 ## Sample Product Entry + Example Report

-Sample Product Description:
-> This organic shampoo is sulfate-free and made with natural oils to gently cleanse hair without stripping moisture.
-Suitable for all hair types, it is free from parabens and artificial fragrances.
+Product Description: This organic face cream has no parabens and is cruelty-free.

-Sample Generated Questions:
+Follow-up Questions:
+- Which ingredient does this product contain?
-- What are the benefits of this organic shampoo compared to traditional shampoos?
+- What kind of skin can I expect from this product?
-- Is this shampoo suitable for people with sensitive skin or allergies?
-- How does the sulfate-free formula impact the hair and scalp?
+- What is the rating for the ingredients and quality of this face cream?

 A sample PDF report is included in /design/product_report.pdf.